MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/process-related-events.md

 When you create and initialize a WebView2 control, WebView2 will ensure there's a WebView2 Runtime to power your control and connect to its [WebView2 Process Group](process-model.md#processes-in-the-webview2-runtime).
 Once this connection is established, your control will start monitoring these processes for the following events:

 * **Main browser process exits.** If the main browser process exits for _any reason_, the `CoreWebView2Environment` will raise the `BrowserProcessExited` event.
 Use this event to synchronize operations involving the WebView2 Runtime resources and lifetime, such as _User Data Folder_ management and updates.
-See [Main browser process exits](#main-browser-process-exits) below for more details.
+See [Handle main browser process exited](#handle-main-browser-process-exited) below.

 * **Any process failure.** When _any of the processes_ in the WebView2 Runtime fail, the CoreWebView2 will raise the `ProcessFailed` event.
 Use this event for diagnostics and recovery from failures in the WebView2 processes.
-See [Process failures](#process-failures) below for more details.
+See [Handle process failures](#handle-process-failures) below.

-There is some overlap between these two events.
+* There is some overlap between these two events.
 For example, a main browser process crash will produce both a `ProcessFailed` event and a `BrowserProcessExited` event, since the main browser process _exited_ because of a failure.
-See [Main browser process crashes](#main-browser-process-crashes) below.
+See [Handle main browser process crashes](#handle-main-browser-process-crashes) below.

 `CoreWebView2` and `CoreWebView2Environment` report these events so your application can react accordingly.
 There are multiple scenarios your application can handle through these events.